Addressing misinformation undermining the fight against COVID-19 and our commitment to Keep Wales Safe.

 Can the Welsh Government justify the interventions they have taken and restrictions they have imposed?

 Yes.
 Before any decision is made by the First Minister and his colleagues, the Welsh Government draws on advice provided by the Scientific Advisory Group for Emergencies (SAGE) and the Chief Medical Officer.
-It has also established its own panel of experts, the Technical Advisory Cell (TAC), with a wider Advisory Group (TAG), providing expert advice to help manage Coronavirus, including:
+It has also established its own panel of experts, the Technical Advisory Group (TAG), providing expert advice to help manage COVID-19, including:

 - weekly summaries of advice